-The main reason why is because many Belizean private banks don't require high minimum balance and minimum deposit to open an account.
-This is an outstanding opportunity for executives, small and medium businesspeople and investors, and people saving for their retirement.
+The main reason why is because many Belizean private banks don't require a high minimum balance and minimum deposit to open an account.
+This is an outstanding opportunity for executives, small and medium business people and investors, and people saving for their retirement.

 Flexible corporate structures